huggingface/transformers/docs/source/add_new_model.rst

 added models to see if those resemble the model you would like to add `here
 <https://github.com/huggingface/transformers/pulls?q=is%3Apr+label%3A%22PR+for+Model+Addition%22+is%3Aclosed>`__.

-To start, let’s try to get a general overview of the Transformers library.
+To start, let's try to get a general overview of the Transformers library.

 General overview of 🤗 Transformers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you should get a general overview of 🤗 Transformers. 🤗 Transformers is a very opinionated library, so there is a
-chance that you don’t agree with some of the library’s philosophies or design choices.
-From our experience, however,
+chance that you don't agree with some of the library's philosophies or design choices.
+From our experience, however, we
-we found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗
+found that the fundamental design choices and philosophies of the library are crucial to efficiently scale 🤗
 Transformers while keeping maintenance costs at a reasonable level.

-A good first starting point to better understand the library is to read the :doc:`documentation of our
+A good first starting point to better understand the library is to read the :doc:`documentation of our philosophy
-philosophy <philosophy>`.
-As a result of our way of working, there are some choices that we try to apply to all
+<philosophy>`.
+As a result of our way of working, there are some choices that we try to apply to all models:
-models:

 -  Composition is generally favored over-abstraction
 -  Duplicating code is not always bad if it strongly improves the readability or accessibility of a model
 -  Model files are as self-contained as possible so that when you read the code of a specific model, you ideally only
    have to look into the respective ``modeling_....py`` file.

-In our opinion, the library’s code is not just a means to provide a product, *e.g.* the ability to use BERT for
+In our opinion, the library's code is not just a means to provide a product, *e.g.* the ability to use BERT for
 inference, but also as the very product that we want to improve.
-Hence, when adding a model, the user is not only the person
+Hence, when adding a model, the user is not only the
-that will use your model, but also everybody that will read, try to understand, and possibly tweak your code.
+person that will use your model, but also everybody that will read, try to understand, and possibly tweak your code.

-With this in mind, let’s go a bit deeper into the general library design.
+With this in mind, let's go a bit deeper into the general library design.

 Overview of models
 -----------------------------------------------------------------------------------------------------------------------